netlify/gocommerce/README.md

 ```

 Based on these rules, if an order includes a product with "type" set to "ebook" in the product metadata
-on the site and the users billing Address is set to "Austria", Gocommerce will verify that a 20 percentage
+on the site and the users billing Address is set to "Austria", Netlify Commerce will verify that a 20 percentage
 tax has been included in that product.

 # JavaScript Client Library

-The easiest way to use Gocommerce is with [gocommerce-js](https://github.com/netlify/gocommerce-js).
+The easiest way to use Netlify Commerce is with [gocommerce-js](https://github.com/netlify/gocommerce-js).